oussamabng/Sweet-Home-Esi-Api/README.md

 # Sweet Home Api

-second year project of esi sba
+Second year esi project that design a home automation system that is capable of being controlled remotely by using a landline connection